-Welcome to the website for the Diploma Program at the International School of Helsinki.
+Welcome to the website for the Diplomas Program at the International School of Helsinki.

 You can navigate from the menu at the top.
 Here are also some frequently asked questions: